 What are the options for returning my mail-in or absentee ballot?

-If you request a mail-in ballot for the 2021 Municipal Election you have four main options for voting.
+If you request a mail-in ballot for the 2023 Municipal Primary you have four main options for voting.
 They are:

-- Return the mail-in ballot directly to the Main Entrance of the Willowbank Building, 420 Holmes St, in Bellefonte.
+- Return the mail-in ballot directly to the Election Office of the Willowbank Building, 420 Holmes St, in Bellefonte.
 Ballots will be accepted for in-person return from:

 - Surrender your mail-in ballot and return envelope with barcode at your polling location on Election Day.
 You will surrender your mail-in ballot and return envelope with barcode to the poll workers and fill out a form that voids the mail-in ballot.
 Then you will be given a regular ballot that will be voted at your polling location.